10110111/CalcMySky/doc/model_generation.md

  * `general` — the most general way of storing computation results: first-order scattering in a separate texture, split into separate textures per wavelength set, multiple scattering in another texture.
  * `achromatic` — denotes a phase function that doesn't depend on wavelength.
 This lets us merge all the single scattering radiance textures into a single luminance texture without compromising correctness of rendering.
  * `smooth` — a kind of phase function that doesn't need a high resolution texture to be represented well.
-This lets the single scattering texture to be merged into the multiple scattering texture, thus avoiding the need for extra storage.
+This lets the phase function be embedded into the texture.
+Such texture data can be saved as color instead of radiance.
+This helps save storage space and improve rendering performance.

 #### `cross section at 1 um`